 25. Yeh Ladka Hai Allah Kaisa Hai from Hum Kisise Kum Naheen – A lot of colourful balloons and the heroine Kaajal Kiran in a crazy mood hanging to the balloons – That’s what everyone recollect whenever the song is listened to.
 Tariq Khan was also seen in the song.
 Mohammad Rafi and Asha Bhosle sang this very popular duet, and lyrics penned by Majrooh Sultanpuri.
 Here I conclude my list.

 R. D. Burman still remains one of the most celebrated Bollywood music composers ever.
-Go through the gallery below, and click on the links to read a few interesting topics of this iconic composer.
+Please visit this page and click on the links to read a few interesting topics of this iconic composer.
 Here is the page link.